Teresa Woodruff

 Caroline Maner

 Caroline is a Licensed Professional Counselor (LPC) with a passion for empowering individuals through a holistic, client-centered approach to therapy.
 She earned her Bachelor’s degree in Psychology from Georgia State University and her Master’s degree in Clinical Mental Health Counseling from Mercer University.
-Caroline blends several therapeutic modalities to meet the unique needs of each individual, including Person-Centered Therapy, Cognitive-Behavioral Therapy (CBT), Feminist Therapy, Mindfulness, and Expressive Therapy.
-Caroline is also a Certified Autism Spectrum Disorder Clinical Specialist.
+Caroline blends several therapeutic modalities to meet the unique needs of each client, including Person-Centered Therapy, Cognitive-Behavioral Therapy (CBT), Feminist Therapy, Mindfulness, and Expressive Therapy.
+She is also a Certified Autism Spectrum Disorder Clinical Specialist.

 With a strong focus on building a meaningful therapeutic alliance, Caroline strives to create a safe, collaborative, and joyful space where clients can feel truly seen and celebrated for who they are.
 She values authenticity and believes in the importance of humor and play in the therapeutic process, encouraging clients to take an active role in their healing journey.
 Caroline is committed to empowering clients with the tools and autonomy they need to move forward with confidence, self-compassion, and agency.